 The Mormon Historic Sites Foundation was pleased to honor and recognized the significant accomplishments and contribution of Wilford C. Wood, a leader and early pioneer in recognizing and acquiring significant Mormon historic sites.
-A banquet in his honor was co-hosted by the MHSF and the LDS Church History.
+A banquet in his honor was co-hosted by the MHSF and the LDS Church History Department.

 Junius F. Wells Award